-These are the small rubber bands that you may need to help coordinate your bite and jaws during your treatment.
-They will attach from an anchor point on a top tooth to another anchor point on a lower tooth.
+Elastics are small rubber bands.
+They are provided to correct and coordinate your bite and jaws.
+Elastics are attached from an anchor point on a tooth in your upper arch to an anchor point on a tooth in your lower arch.

 Elastic (Ligature) Ties